mgonto/restangular/README.md

 * **what**: The model that's being requested.
 It can be for example: `accounts`, `buildings`, etc.
 * **url**: The relative URL being requested.
 For example: `/api/v1/accounts/123`

+#### fullRequestInterceptor
+The fullRequestInterceptor is similar to the `requestInterceptor` but more powerful.
+It lets you change the element, the request parameters and the headers as well.

+It's a function that receives the same as the `requestInterceptor` plus the headers and the query parameters (in that order).

+It must return an object with the following properties:
+* **headers**: The headers to send
+* **params**: The request parameters to send
+* **element**: The element to send

 #### errorInterceptor
 The errorInterceptor is called whenever there's an error.
 It's a function that receives the response as a parameter.